amchess/BrainLearn/Readme.md

 The [Universal Chess Interface][uci-link] (UCI) is a standard text-based protocol used to communicate with a chess engine and is the recommended way to do so for typical graphical user interfaces (GUI) or chess tools.
-Stockfish implements the majority of its options.
+Brainlearn implements the majority of its options.

-Developers can see the default values for the UCI options available in Stockfish by typing `./stockfish uci` in a terminal, but most users should typically use a chess GUI to interact with Stockfish.
+Developers can see the default values for the UCI options available in Brainlearn by typing `./brainlearn uci` in a terminal, but most users should typically use a chess GUI to interact with Brainlearn.

 For more information on UCI or debug commands, see our [documentation][wiki-commands-link].